 Eight Secrets Boutique Residence – For those interested to see what it’s like to actually live in this neighbourhood, these apartments are great options.
 They have a range of fully furnished flats available and a great location within easy reach of the city centre.
 Click here to check availability

 Hostel One Miru – A small hostel with a handful of dorm rooms and a private room, this is another great social place to stay.
 There are regular activities organised by staff and modern comforts in the rooms such as individual plugs and curtains.
 Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Vinohrady!

 Though it has a central location and is situated directly next to one of Prague’s most in-demand neighbourhoods (Vinohrady), the neighbourhood of Zizkov still struggles to shake its more gritty reputation.

 However, if you’re looking for an affordable, unique and central area to stay in Prague that is away from tourist crowds, then Zizkov is a fantastic choice.

 This district is about as well-located to the city centre as Vinohrady and you can get countless trams directly from Zizkov to the Old Town in around ten to fifteen minutes.
 Accommodation prices can also be some of the most affordable in the city without sacrificing quality.

-Zizkov also boasts a lot of great restaurants, cafes and pubs and you’re definitely going to get a very local vibe to the city if you stay here, without sacrificing proximity to the Old Town, Castle and main attractions.
+Zizkov also boasts a lot of great restaurants including international and traditional Czech cuisine, cafes and pubs and you’re definitely going to get a very local vibe to the city if you stay here, without sacrificing proximity to the Old Town, Castle and main attractions.